Jen-Jen91/Game_Shop_Inventory_Tracker/README.md

 # Video Game Shop

-For this solo project, I designed a web app for video game shop owners who wish to keep track of their stock.
-The main language used for the code was Ruby, as well as an SQL databases and HTML/CSS for the front-end design.
+For this solo project, I designed a web app for video game shop owners who wish to keep track of their stock and save/edit other useful information.
+The code was written in Ruby with a PostgreSQL database, as well as HTML and CSS for the front-end design.

 ### To run the app:

 * In the terminal, run the following commands to create the database and run the Ruby code:
+    1) *createdb game_shop*
-    1) *psql -d game_shop -f db/game_shop.sql*
+    2) *psql -d game_shop -f db/game_shop.sql*
-    2) *ruby db/seeds.rb*, then *exit* Pry
+    3) *ruby db/seeds.rb*
-    3) *ruby app.rb* (keep this running whilst using the app)
+    4) *ruby app.rb* (keep this running whilst using the app)
 * To view the app on the browser, head to http://localhost:4567/